 We recognise that children with special educational needs (SEND) and/or disabilities can face additional safeguarding challenges on and offline.
 Children with SEN and/or disabilities are especially vulnerable when identifying concerns due to their impaired capacity to resist or avoid abuse.
 They may have speech, language and communication needs which may make it difficult to tell others what is happening.

-All staff are aware that additional barriers can exist when recognising abuse and neglect for children with SEND and that they may be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
+All staff are aware that additional barriers can exist when recognising abuse, neglect and exploitation for children with SEND and that they may be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
 They may not always show outward signs and may have communications barriers and difficulties in reporting challenges, especially involving exploitation or incidents involving child-on-child harm, abuse, or harassment and particularly where that harassment or harm is of a sexual nature.
 Staff’s vigilance will be a supporting factor to keeping all children safe.

-Our policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which include:
+Our policy reflects the fact that additional barriers can exist when recognising abuse, neglect and exploitation in this group of children which include:

 assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration.